 (2011) Award winning adventure generator for wannabe urban flâneurs

-In 2011 I was invited to participate in a Rewired State hack on experimental prototype applications for Honda, as part of the Honda/Guardian “Dream Factory” event.
+In 2011 I was recruited for a Rewired State hack on experimental prototype applications for Honda, as part of the Honda/Guardian “Dream Factory” event.

 Along with the Corridor of Dreams, I made GetLostBot, a free service that challenges you to break your routine and explore new places.
 Once you sign up, GetLostBot will quietly keep an eye on the places you visit.
 If it feels that you are going to the same places too often, it will send you a challenge.
 When this happens, you will receive a message with some mysterious walking directions.
 Follow these to discover a place nearby that you have never been to before!

 GetLostBot uses the Foursquare API to track user checkins and examines recent behaviour.
 If the user has fallen into a routine, it finds a nearby location they haven’t visited and creates a challenge for them.
 It sends the user a tweet or email with a link to an unmarked map with walking directions to the new place.
 Importantly, it doesn’t tell the user where they will end up!
 The user is forced to “venture into the unknown” and follow the directions in an adventurous spirit.